EternalllZM/rtd-codz/docs/source/rules.rst

 - **Trolling discussion channels is not allowed.**

-Not only is this disruptive, it is specifically not allowed in the channel descriptions of the discussion channels.
+Not only is this disruptive, it is specifically not allowed in the channel description of the discussion channels.
 Please take it somewhere else not in the server.

 Rule 3 - No Disrespect or Drama